drew-chen/boundless/docs/INSTALLATION.md

 * On upper right corner, please select <**Go to console**>
 * Create firebase project
   1. Click on [**Create a project**] (You may reuse your old projects).
+  1. Enter project name
-  1. Configure Google Analytics -
+  1. Configure Google Analytics (not required)
     1. select Default Account for Firebase
   1. select "_Create a project_"
   1. Once done, press "**Continue**"
 * Create Database